-Additional borrowing in 2019/20 will fund further development and investment in the Borough and support delivery of the Corporate Strategy.
-This will include the implementation of the Affordable Housing Strategy, our vision for Ferneham Hall and our visions for the regeneration of Fareham and Portchester town centres.
+Additional borrowing in 2018/19 will fund further development and investment in the borough and support delivery of the Corporate Strategy.
+This is likely to include enabling hotel provision in the town as well as new housing initiatives.
+Our Visions for the regeneration of Fareham and Portchester Town Centres were approved in 2017 which will allow these proposals also to be progressed.